Nikita Mazepin: 2017

-GP3 Series
+GP3 Series (2018)

 Mazepin moved to GP3 in 2018 to race for ART Grand Prix alongside Callum Ilott, Jake Hughes and eventual champion Anthoine Hubert.
 He won four races, the most of any driver that year, and finished second in the championship, only 16 points behind Hubert.
 Furthermore, he helped his team secure the title in the team championship.

-FIA Formula 2 Championship
+FIA Formula 2 (2019–2020)

 2019

 In 2019, Mazepin progressed to Formula 2 to partner Nyck de Vries at ART Grand Prix.
-His season was marked by causing an accident with Nobuharu Matsushita in the sprint race at the Sochi Autodrom.
+His season was marked by causing an accident with Nobuharu Matsushita in the Sochi sprint race.
 While his teammate ended up winning the championship, Mazepin ended the season in 18th place with 11 points.

 2020

 In 2020, he signed for the new Hitech Grand Prix Team to drive alongside Italian Luca Ghiotto.
 His first podium came at the Hungaroring with second place, before taking his first F2 victory in Britain.
 Mazepin also won the feature race at Mugello.
-On the final lap of the Belgian feature race, he pushed Carlin Motorsport driver Yuki Tsunoda wide, and was given a five-second time penalty, denying himself victory.
+On the final lap of the Belgian feature race, he pushed Carlin driver Yuki Tsunoda wide, and was given a five-second time penalty, denying himself victory.

-Formula One
+Formula One career

 Mazepin was named test driver of Sahara Force India in 2016 and made his Formula One testing debut in the in-season test at Silverstone, where he achieved a personal best lap time of 1:31.561.
 He stayed in that role for the following two seasons, racking up 100 laps at the Hungaroring in 2017 and 51 in 2018 at the same track.
 The following year he took part for Mercedes in the 2019 Barcelona test, where he topped the timing sheets with a time of 1:15.775.